 When we talk about green building with those who don’t live and breathe it like we do, LEED is often the first certification program that comes up.
-The Leadership in Energy and Environmental Design (LEED) program began development in 1993 becoming one of the most widely used and recognized rating systems for green building today.
+The Leadership in Energy and Environmental Design (LEED) program, which began development in 1993, is one of the most widely used and recognized rating systems for green building today.

 In this article, we’ll help you understand the basics of LEED and the different pathways for certification specifically for multifamily projects.

 The United States Green Building Council (USGBC) is the governing body that develops and interprets all of the official rules and regulations surrounding the LEED program.

 The Green Building Certification Institute (GBCI) is responsible for implementing the USGBC’s framework by overseeing and managing the certification process.
 This means when a project team is working to certify their property, we, as the sustainability consultant, will be working directly with GBCI to accomplish their certification goal.

 Depending on project specifications, there are three directions a new multifamily project can take to achieve LEED Certification — LEED New Construction (NC), LEED Multifamily Midrise, or LEED Multifamily Lowrise LEED NC is a pathway in the BD+C rating system, whereas LEED Multifamily Lowrise & Midrise are pathways in the Homes rating system..
 Even if your project is already built, it’s never too late!
 LEED O+M offers a pathway to certification for many existing buildings.

 LEED BD+C (Building Design and Construction) is the most inclusive and extensive rating system within the LEED program.
 It has been tailored to fit the following project types:

 Although new multifamily projects can pursue either the BD+C or Homes rating systems, each pathway remains quite distinct from each other regarding the process of credit achievement, documentation, verification, and the relationships between the project team and GBCI.
 This section will focus upon the New Construction and Major Renovation project types.